bendory/self-referencial-number-puzzle/README.md

 	7367026 ints took 7 steps.
 	2291268 ints took 8 steps.
 	0 ints got stuck in loops.
-	00007789 was a worst-case recursion which took 8 steps.
+	00007789 was a worst-case iteration which took 8 steps.
 	Canonical: [23110105]

 ### 9 Digits